stepheff1994/redux-store/README.md

 ## Usage
 The user wll online shop through the shop-shop application.

-## Screenshots